shortcourse/usnccm17/index.md

 * Introduction to C++17 and C++20, Hartmut Kaiser, 9 a.m.
 CT to 9:45 a.m.
 CT, [Slides](introduction.pdf)
 * Q&A, 9:45 a.m.
 CT to 10:00 a.m.
 CT
 * Break, 10:00 a.m.
 CT to 10:30 a.m.
 CT
 * Introduction to to the Tutorial Server, Steven R> Brandt,  10:30 am.
 CT to 10:40 a.m.
-CT,
+CT
 * Introduction to asynchronous programming and the parallel algorithms, Patrick Diehl, 10:40 am.
 CT to 11:30 a.m.
 CT, [Slides](/slides/part1.slides.html)
 * Coffee break, 11:30 a.m.
 CT to 12:00 p.m.
 CT
 * [Exercise 1](https://github.com/shortcourse/WCCM-APCOM-22/blob/main/exercise/Exercise1.ipynb), Parallel implementation of the 2D finite difference scheme, 12:00 p.m.
 CT to 12:30 p.m.
 CT